vivek369-ui/Selenium/README.md

      handle shadowroot
     how to get color of web element  : getcssvalue() any 5 execption in selenum
+     methdo is select class